the3plet/hi-/README.md

 # hi-
-Currently i have no public repository now;
+Currently i have no public repository now, but not for long; Repository are on the way✨